galanodel2010/ee462/Project_2/README.md

 ## Project Content

-Part I (10 pts).
+### Part I (10 pts).

+#### Deadline:
+10/04/2017 23:59

-Part A: Preliminary Design
+## Part A: Preliminary Design
-Design the filter component values to obtain 1% peak-to-peak ripple voltage at the DC bus (no analytic explanation is necessary, but try to choose realistic values (i.e. in the range of mH and mF)).
+1. Design the filter component values to obtain 1% peak-to-peak ripple voltage at the DC bus (no analytic explanation is necessary, but try to choose realistic values (i.e. in the range of mH and mF)).
-Decide the switching frequency.
+2. Decide the switching frequency.
 Consider the electrical time constant of the motor.
 The armature current peak-to-peak ripple should not exceed 1%.

-Part B: Modeling and Simulation
+## Part B: Modeling and Simulation
-Model the rectifier circuit with DC link filter.
+1. Model the rectifier circuit with DC link filter.
 Connect a resistive load and obtain voltage and current waveforms, and show that DC bus voltage ripple is less than 1%.
 The load resistor, which represents the power output, should be selected according to the rated power output of the motor.
-Model the 4Q chopper circuit along with the DC motor.
+2. Model the 4Q chopper circuit along with the DC motor.
 Connect a constant ideal DC source to the DC bus.
 Drive the motor with 60% duty cycle PWM in forward motoring mode.
 Obtain armature voltage, armature current, torque and speed waveforms.
-Now, connect these two models and obtain the same characteristics asked previously for both parts.
+3. Now, connect these two models and obtain the same characteristics asked previously for both parts.
 Comment on the differences on the waveforms.

-Part C: Control
+## Part C: Control
-Open loop control
+### Open loop control
-Calculate the duty cycle that should be applied to the motor to operate at its rated speed under rated load torque, in forward motoring mode?
+1. Calculate the duty cycle that should be applied to the motor to operate at its rated speed under rated load torque, in forward motoring mode?
 Apply the proper gate signals to the chopper according to your calculation and obtain torque and speed waveforms.
-Different operating modes
+2. Different operating modes
-%50 to %100 duty cycle
+  * %50 to %100 duty cycle
-%50 to %25 duty cycle (plugging mode), and comment on the practical limitations of this method Reverse motoring startup
+  * %50 to %25 duty cycle (plugging mode), and comment on the practical limitations of this method
+3. Reverse motoring startup

-Closed loop control: ???
+### Closed loop control: ???
-Speed loop
+1. Speed loop
-Current loop
+2. Current loop
-Voltage loop
+3. Voltage loop

-DC link voltage ripple comment
+* DC link voltage ripple comment

-Part II (5 pts).
+### Part II (5+3 pts).

+#### Deadline:
+24/04/2017 23:59

-Part D: Circuit Design
+### Part D: Circuit Design
-What may be most proper power semiconductor type for this application?
+1. What may be most proper power semiconductor type for this application?
 Give reasoning (i.e. which type of Mosfet or igbt, etc)
-Select a commercially available transistor (with anti-parallel diode) and explain your reasoning.
+2. Select a commercially available transistor (with anti-parallel diode) and explain your reasoning.
 Use simulation outputs to prove your statement. (link verelim)
-Select rectifier diodes. (link verelim)
+3. Select rectifier diodes. (link verelim)
-Loss calculation???
+4. Loss calculation???

-Part E-Bonus (3 pts): Braking
+### Part E-Bonus (3 pts): Braking
-What will happen when the drive is kept in braking state (plugging mode) for a long time?
+1. What will happen when the drive is kept in braking state (plugging mode) for a long time?
 Prove your statement with simulation outputs.
-Propose a method to overcome the problem in Part 1.
+2. Propose a method to overcome the problem in Part 1.
-Implement the method you proposed and show that it solves the problem using simulation models.
+3. Implement the method you proposed and show that it solves the problem using simulation models.

-#### Part C: Comments

 Comments are the most important section of your project report.
 Please explain both your models and results as detailed as possible.
 This part does not need to be a separate part, but the comments can be included after each analysis part.
 Please refer to [evaluation sheet](https://github.com/odtu/ee462/blob/master/Project_1/evaluation.md) for details.

-## Deadline:
-27/03/2017 23:59

 ## HINTS: